mayo829/3d_printing/README.md

 # 3d_printing

-TinkerCAD or whatever its called
+TinkerCAD or whatever its called, cura